Ox (zodiac): Differences with Western astrology

 The term "zodiac" reflects similarities and differences with the Western zodiac.
-Both similarly have cycles divided into twelve parts, with at least the majority of those parts named for animals, and each is widely associated with an ascription of a person's personality or events in their life to a supposed influence of the person's particular relationship to the cycle.
+Chinese astrology incorporates the five natural elements (Wood, Fire, Earth, Metal, Water) that rotate every two years as it is an agrarian culture studying the climate for optimal growth patterns, combined with Yin and Yang polarities, whereas the Western system stems from the four elements (Fire, Earth, Air, Water) and three modalities that are cardinal, fixed and mutable that is based on a sea fairing culture found in the Greeks and also in Indian systems.
+All have similarities having cycles divided into twelve parts, with at least the majority of those parts named for animals, and each is widely associated with an ascription of a person's personality or events in their life to a supposed influence of the person's particular relationship to the cycle but the distinction is that the Chinese philosophy is based on destiny and not fatalistic realities.
 A major difference between the two is that the animals of the Chinese zodiac are not associated with constellations spanned by the ecliptic plane (that is, the part of the sky through which the Sun appears to move from the perspective of Earth).
 The Chinese/East Asian 12-part cycle corresponds to years, rather than months.

 Mythological ox

 The ox of the Chinese zodiac has a long history.
 In Chinese mythology, many myths about oxen or ox-like entities include celestial and earthly beings.
 The myths range from ones which include oxen or composite beings with ox characteristics as major actors to ones which focus on human or divine actors, in which the role of the oxen are more subsidiary.
 In some cases, Chinese myths focus on oxen-related subjects, such as plowing and agriculture or ox-powered carriage.
 Another important role for beef cattle is in the religious capacity of sacrificial offerings.
 Chinese mythology intersects with the idea of the zodiacal ox.